romana1234/ada-template-website/website_part2.md

 ![PCA](https://user-images.githubusercontent.com/114232327/208701868-6bbcbefa-504b-47ad-a21c-536df850fe5c.png)

 The PCA allows the discimination of the data based on two principles components.
 PC I separates men and women.
 PC II: reflects differences in time periods.
-Overall there seems to be a tendency, especially on men side, of regroupement indicating less differences nowaday between the lexicon used to describe each characters actions.
+Overall there seems to be a tendency, especially on men side, of regroupement indicating less differences nowaday between the lexicon used to describe each characters actions, this only an hypothesis.
 The PC explained variance ratio sum equal 92.5 %, which is considered as satifactory.